Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 FAQ

-How do I ensure my PCP knows about my urgent care visit?
+How do I keep my PCP informed?